Join us for the CAUCE Professional Development Webinar Series 2017 – 2018!

 As a member of CAUCE you will receive an invitation to participate in each webinar with the registration password.
 If you have opted out of the the CAUCE member email list, you will not receive information from CAUCE will have to call or email the secretariat for the registration password.
 The password will be the same for all webinars.

-The registration deadline is 1 hour prior to the event start time.
-After you have registered you will receive an email message with the webinar link.
-Keep this message as you will need it to log in to Blackboard Collaborate.
+The registration deadline is the event start time.
+After you have registered you will receive an email message with the webinar link the morning of the webinar.
 If you do not receive the confirmation email message please check your spam folder.

 If you have difficulties registering or misplaced your confirmation email, contact the secretariat by email email@example.com or by telephone (306) 966-5604.